Skip to main content

 When do you need to convert between Seconds and Milliseconds?

-A unit of time equal to one thousandth of a second (0.
+A unit of time equal to exactly 0.
 Second and Millisecond are both time units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Time Conversions